openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Model Optimizer extensions allow to inject some logic to the model conversion pipeline without changing the Model Optimizer core code.
 There are three types of the Model Optimizer extensions:

-1. The Model Optimizer operation.
+1. Model Optimizer operation.
-2. The framework operation extractor.
+2. A framework operation extractor.
 3. A model transformation which can be executed during front, middle or back phase of the model conversion.

 An extension is just a plain text file with a Python code.
 The file should contain a class (or classes) inherited from